 Governmental Fund.
 Governmental funds are used to account for those functions reported as governmental activities in the government-wide financial statements.
 Most of the Town's basic services are accounted for in governmental funds.
 These funds focus on how assets can readily be converted into cash flow in and out, and what monies are left at year-end that will be available for spending in the next year.
 Governmental funds are reported using an accounting method called modified accrual accounting that provides a short-term spending focus.
 As a result, the governmental fund financial statements give the reader a detailed short-term view that helps him or her determine if there are more or less financial resources available to finance the Town's programs.
-The relationship between government activities (reported in the Statement of Net Position and the Statement of Activities) and governmental funds in described in a reconciliation that is a part of the fund financial statements.
+The relationship between governmental funds in described in a reconciliation that is a part of the fund financial statements.